 Saucony Ride 10 Review Facts

 Saucony is a huge name in the running world, known for their extremely popular running trainers.
 Having existed for more than 100 years, it is clear that Saucony has a good sense of what they are doing.
 The 10th version in their Ride series was released in Spring of 2017.
-The Ride 10 is designed to be a neutral shoe for all sorts of runners.
+The Ride 10 is designed to be a neutral shoe for all sorts of runners, while others feel they are one of the better high arch shoes on the market.
 This review will take a closer look at some of its features and whether it is right for you.

 The Saucony Ride 10 features an outsole that is made of a carbon rubber blend called XT-900.
 Carbon rubber is frequently used in outsoles because of its durability and its solid gripping ability.
 This XT-900 blend, in particular, is designed to have extremely high traction while not mitigating any durability from the shoe.
 Additionally featured is Saucony’s special Triflex technology.
 This is a special piece designed to increase the overall flexibility of the outsole and shoe.
 Finally, the front of the shoe features a slightly different rubber called IBR+.
 This rubber is designed to be a bit more cushioning and provides some comfort at the top of the feet.
 The outsole of the Saucony Ride 10 is pretty solid with these components, and as a whole, it does its job of gripping and remaining durable pretty well.